Francisca-Heii/online-store-app/README.md

-## *INSPIRE SECOND-HAND FURNITURE*
+## *SUPREME FURNITURE*
 ---
-This is an e-commerce web application, created for the purposes of satisfying the requirements for the Code Institute Full Stack Development Course Milestone Project 4.
-The goal of the application is to sell quality furniture at unbeatable prices in Ireland and Northern Ireland.
-At Supreme Furniture, we have a huge variety of beds, wardrobes, bedroom furniture, sofas, dining tables, dining chairs, lightings, TV units, and many more.
+This is an e-commerce web application, created for the purposes of satisfying the requirements for the **Code Institute Full Stack Development Course Milestone Project 4.** The goal of the application is to sell quality furniture at unbeatable prices in Ireland and Northern Ireland.
+At Supreme Furniture, we have a **huge variety of beds, wardrobes, bedroom furniture, sofas, dining tables, dining chairs, lightings, TV units, and many more.**

-This website is only for educational purposes and the stripe functionality is set up to only accept the test card details, please don't enter your personal card details.

 ### The business goals of this website are:
 * Excellent UX to keep potential clients on site long enough.
 * Provide high quality of furniture at an unbeatable and affordable price.
 * Maximizing direct sales to new and returning customers/visitors by simplify and optimize site content to be as easy as possible to make a purchase